-Furthermore, we conduct experiments with a real bodyworn network: a male subject wears two communicating MicaZ motes, one on his right arm, the other at his waist on the left side, and works in an indoor office environment.
+We compare analytical results with experimentation with a real bodyworn network.
+A male subject wears two communicating MicaZ motes, one on his right arm, the other at his waist on the left side, and works in an indoor office environment.
 The wireless channel is sampled at a rate of 1 packet/second at maximum transmission power.
-We collected traces worth several hours of data, and present here three representative sets as summarized in Table 1: Low Activity, in which the subject is sitting and working at his cubicle, Moderate Activity, in which the subject occasionally gets up from his desk to walk around the room, and High Activity, where the subject ventures outdoors periodically for brief periods.
-For each scenario, we compute and list in Table 1 the packet loss (1 - p), the average burst length, and the duration of the experiment.
-The last two columns denote the corresponding state transition probabilities, p_g , the probability the channel transitions from the receiving state to a lossy state, and, q_g the probability that the channel will transition from a lossy to a receive state again.

-The packet loss rate is seen to increase with level of activity.
-The significantly higher loss rate for High Activity is also in part due to the outdoor trips (higher loss rate is due to reduced multipath in an outdoor environment).
-The observed loss characteristics in our scenarios were consistent with other studies of the near-body channel (e.g. [19]),

-Figure 9: Gilbert Model for generating a 2-state Markov Model for simulating burst losses namely loss 1 - p is typically in the range of 1-5%, it is influenced by motion, and it is more pronounced in outdoor environments.
+We collected several traces worth several hours of data, and present here two representative sets as summarized in Table I: Low Activity, in which the subject works at his cubicle and occasionally walks about the office, and High Activity, where the subject ventures outdoors periodically for brief periods (higher loss rate is due to reduced multipath).
+The observed loss characteristics in our scenarios were consistent with other studies of the near-body channel (e.g. [6]), namely loss 1-pis typically in the range of 1-5%, it is influenced by motion, it is more pronounced in outdoor environments, and packet loss run lengths are mostly of size 1.